Grogny/PDFparser/README.md

 ```bash
 python3 pdfparser.py --extract [PDF_NAME]
 ```

 #
-*I only try the script on a Debian terminal, I don't know if it work on Windows*
+:exclamation: I only try the script on a Debian terminal, I don't know if it work on Windows. :exclamation:

 ---
 **EXAMPLES AND SCREENSHOTS**: